pypewpew/pewpew/docs/pewpewlite/hardware.rst

 Buy Set
 =======

-If you want to buy a complete set you only need to solder and program, you can find one at `tindie <https://www.tindie.com/products/deshipu/pewpew-lite-featherwing/>`.
+If you want to buy a complete set you only need to solder, you can find one at `tindie <https://www.tindie.com/products/deshipu/pewpew-lite-featherwing/>`.